PallaviMohindru/PayrollSystemAPI/README.md

 1. Change the DATABASES configuration in settings.py as default sqllite3 is not recommended from Production.

 ### What compromises did you have to make as a result of the time constraints of this challenge?
-There was a time where I had to compromise with my office work to complete this challenge as that work was not on priority.
-However, I made sure that my office work is not impacted much.
+Few of the personal planned items were impacted but no regrets on that.
+I made sure my office work is not impacted with this challenge.
-Few of the personal planned items were impacted but that can be done now.